styyphen/LibraryManagement/README.md

 # Library Management

-A Blazor web app for managing library books, lenders, and loans using .NET 9, Radzen.Blazor, and EF Core with SQLite.
+A Blazor web app for managing library books, lenders, and loans using .NET 9, Radzen.Blazor, and EF Core with In memory databse (IndexDB).

 ## Prerequisites
 - .NET 9 SDK